frictionlessdata/datapackage-r/README.md

     ## [[1]]
     ## [1] "Descriptor validation error:\n            data.schema.missingValues - is the wrong type"

-As a good citiziens we've decided to check out recource descriptor validity.
-And it's not valid!
+As a good citiziens we’ve decided to check out recource descriptor validity.
+And it’s not valid\!
 We should use an array for `missingValues` property.
-Also don't forget to have an empty string as a missing value:
+Also don’t forget to have an empty string as a missing value:

 ``` r
 resource$descriptor$schema[['missingValues']] = list('', 'N/A')